r4victor/tenthousandmeters/content/blog/python_bts_11.md

 ## Modules and module objects

-We all know that a simple import statement like this:
+Consider a simple import statement:

 ```python
 import m
 ```

-tells Python to import a module named `"m"` and assign the module to the variable `m`.
-But can you tell what a module is?
-We apply the term "module" to a number of different things including Python files, directories and built-in modules written in C. So the best thing we can do is to say that a **module** is anything that Python considers a module.
-We'll see what the full list includes in the course of this post.

-When Python imports a module, it creates a **module object**.
-What the statement `import m` actually does is tell Python to find a module named `"m"`, create and initialize the module object for the module, and assign the module object to the variable `m`.
-The term "module" is often applied to a module object as well.
+What do you think it does?
+Intuitively, it tells Python to import a module named `"m"` and assign the module to the variable `m`.
+But this explanation leaves unclear what a module is and what the variable `m` is set to exactly.
+What the statement `import m` actually does is tell Python to find a module named `"m"`, create a module object for that module, and assign the module object to the variable `m`.

-Like everything in Python, a module object is a [Python object]({filename}/blog/python_bts_06.md).
-Its definition can be found in [`Objects/moduleobject.c`](https://github.com/python/cpython/blob/3.9/Objects/moduleobject.c):
+A **module** is anything that Python considers a module and knows how to create a module object for.
+This includes things like Python files, directories and built-in modules written in C. We'll discuss the full list a bit later.

+The primary reason to import any module is to get an access to the functions, classes, constants and other names that the module defines.
+These names must be stored somewhere, and this is what module objects are for.
+A **module object** is a Python object that acts as a namespace for the module's names.
+The names are stored in the module object's dictionary (available as `m.__dict__`), so we can access them as attributes.

+Beware that the term "module" is often applied to module objects as well.

+If you wonder how module objects are implemented, here's the definition from [`Objects/moduleobject.c`](https://github.com/python/cpython/blob/3.9/Objects/moduleobject.c):

 ```C
 typedef struct {